Compactness of conformal metrics with constant $Q$-curvature. I: Abstract

 \section{Abstract}

-We establish compactness for nonnegative solutions of the fourth order constant $Q$-curvature equations on smooth compact Riemannian manifolds of dimension $\ge 5$.
+We study compactness for nonnegative solutions of the fourth order constant $Q$-curvature equations on smooth compact Riemannian manifolds of dimension $\ge 5$.
 If the $Q$-curvature equals $-1$, we prove that all solutions are universally bounded.
 If the $Q$-curvature is $1$, assuming that Paneitz operator's kernel is trivial and its Green function is positive, we establish universal energy bounds on manifolds which are either locally conformally flat (LCF) or of dimension $\le 9$.
-By assuming a positive mass type theorem for the Paneitz operator, we prove compactness in $C^4$.
+Moreover, assuming in addition that a positive mass type theorem holds for the Paneitz operator, we prove compactness in $C^4$.
 Positive mass type theorems have been verified recently on LCF manifolds or manifolds of dimension $\le 7$, when the Yamabe invariant is positive.
-We also prove that, for dimension $\ge 8$, the Weyl tensor has to vanish at possible blow up points of a sequence of solutions.
+We also prove that, for dimension $\ge 8$, the Weyl tensor has to vanish at possible blow up points of a sequence of blowing up solutions.
 This implies the compactness result in dimension $\ge 8$ when the Weyl tensor does not vanish anywhere.
 To overcome difficulties stemming from fourth order elliptic equations, we develop a blow up analysis procedure via integral equations.